Odo of France: Civil war

-To gain prestige and support, Odo paid homage to East Francia's King Arnulf in 888.
-Despite this, in 894 Arnulf declared his support for Charles the Simple, and after a conflict which lasted three years, Odo was compelled to come to terms with his rival and surrender a district north of the Seine to him.
-Odo died in La Fère on 1 January 898.
+Odo had retained control of the whole of West Francia, and was effectively militarily victorious, but after lengthy negotiations he agreed to cede part of the realm to him in 896.
+More defections followed from Charles' side, including the aforementioned one of Herbert, but a definitive peace was established soon afterwards, in which Odo made Charles his successor to the kingdom.
+Odo died in La Fère on 1 January 898, succeeded by Charles.
 (Note: "King Odo became ill at La Fere-sur-Oise, fell into a coma, and died on 1 January 898...")

 In popular culture

 A character named Count Odo is portrayed by Owen Roe in the 2013 History Channel series Vikings.
 This fictional Odo actually saves Paris from a Viking attack, but is killed before ever succeeding in becoming king.

 Count Odo appears in The Siege of Paris, the second expansion to the 2020 video game Assassin's Creed Valhalla.